Emirates profit tumbles to lowest in a decade as fuel prices bite

 Across its more than 120 subsidiaries, the Group's total workforce increased by 2 per cent to 105,286.

-Group revenue reached US$ 29.8b, an increase of 7 per cent over last year's results.
+Group revenue reached US$29.8b, an increase of 7 per cent over last year's results.

 Emirates' total passenger and cargo capacity crossed the 63b kilometre mark, cementing its position as the world's largest international carrier.

-The airline said it had ''moderately'' increased capacity during the year over 2017-18 by 3 per cent, with a focus on yield improvement.
+The airline said it had "moderately" increased capacity during the year over 2017-18 by 3 per cent, with a focus on yield improvement.

-Emirates took delivery of 13 new aircraft during the financial year, comprising of seven A380s and six Boeing 777-300ERs, including the last 777-300ER on its order book.
+Emirates took delivery of 13 new aircraft during the financial year, comprising seven A380s and six Boeing 777-300ERs, including the last 777-300ER on its order book.
 The next 777 delivery is planned for 2020, when it gets the first of the new generation 777X aircraft.

 The airline flies daily Auckland-Dubai services as well as flights through Bali.
 It also flies from Christchurch to Dubai daily via Australia.